Skip to content ↓

 Speech and Language Provision

-The Glenfield Speech and Language Provision is a specialist unit attached to the mainstream primary school, which takes children from across Leicestershire who have speech, language and communication needs.
+The Glenfield Speech and Language Provision is a designated specialist provision attached to the mainstream primary school, which takes children from across Leicestershire who have speech, language and communication needs.

 The Provision has places for up to thirty children from Early Years Foundation Stage up to Year Six, offering high staff to pupil ratios and focused, individualised learning.
-The Provision has two classes, the first class is made up of Foundation stage to some Year 3 children, the second class is Year 3 to Year 6.
+The Provision has two classes.
+The first class is made up of Foundation stage to some Year 4 pupils, the second class is Year 4 to Year 6.
 There is a specialist teacher and at least one specialist teaching assistant for each class of pupils.
 There are also two NHS speech therapists who work in the Provision for a combined total of two days a week.

 Criteria for entry